dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 > We really have to stop and ask ourselves: what sacrifices are we
 > going to make to ensure this country doesn't fall apart!

-You need to read my article
+Again, you need to read my article
 [Diversity is America's Strength](/posts/2016-07-17-diversity-is-americas-strength.html#a-microcosm-for-diversity-in-the-world).
 I was dead serious when I said that "*America is a microcosm of the world, with respect to ethnic issues and diversity!"* What happens